 Are you planning on taking a Princess cruise?
-It’s no secret that we’re big fans of Princess.
+It’s no secret that I’m a big fan of Princess.
 Learning the ins and outs of any cruise line takes a lot of experience and research – but you don’t have to do that.
 I’ve done the hard work for you!
-From how to earn extra on board credit to what you should wear for formal nights, I’m giving you my 25 top Princess cruise tips to make the most of your vacation at sea.
+From how to earn extra on board credit to what you should wear for formal nights, here are my 21 top Princess cruise tips to make the most of your vacation at sea.

 1. Read the Princess Patter